papivot/kubectl-gen-resource-yaml/README.md

 ### Limitations -

-WIP - This command currently does not work with the core APIs and will not generate outputs for resources like Pods and Deployments, etc
+WIP - This command currently does not work with the core APIs and will not generate outputs for APIS that end with `.k8s.io`, For e.g. resources like Pods and Deployments.

 ## Installation